google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Q: Can I use a digital thermometer instead of a traditional mercury or alcohol thermometer?

-A: Yes, digital thermometers are widely used and offer an easier and faster way to measure temperature.
+A: Digital thermometers are widely used and offer an easier and faster way to measure temperature.
 They typically have a digital display that shows the temperature reading directly, eliminating the need to interpret a scale.
 Digital thermometers may use a variety of temperature sensors, such as thermistors or infrared technology, to measure temperature accurately.

 Q: Are there specialized thermometers for specific applications?